 The temporomandibular joint (TMJ) is the joint that connects your mandible (lower jaw) to your skull.
 The joint can be found on both sides of your head in front of your ears.
-It allows your jaw to move, enabling you to speak and eat.
+It allows your jaw to open and close, letting you to speak and eat.

-The symptoms of TMJ disorders will depend on the severity and cause of your condition.
-Pain in the jaw and surrounding muscles is the most common symptom of TMJ.
-Other symptoms typically associated with these disorders include:
+The symptoms of TMJ disorders depend on the severity and cause of your condition.
+The most common symptom of TMJ disorders is pain in the jaw and surrounding muscles.

 - pain that can be felt in the face or neck

 - stiffness in the muscles of the jaw

 - clicking or popping sound from the TMJ site

 - dental issues, such as the wearing down of teeth

 - tinnitus (ringing in the ear)